atom0s/XiPackets/world/server/0x00CC/README.md

 ### `modifier`

-_The name of the player who last edited the linkshel message._
+_The name of the player who last edited the linkshell message._

 ### `opType`